 - Primary Organization - Each registered member of Scouts Canada may have a variety of Volunteer/Participant/Employee roles.
 MyScouts.ca records a designated "Primary Role" for the purposes of identifying a point of registration.

 Scouts Canada is structured to provide Volunteer and employee support to our sections.
 The support structure exists as described below, and is reflected in MyScouts.ca through the organizational hierarchy.
-Much of the role permissions within MyScouts are based on this hierarchy and generated through the hierarchy
+Much of the role permissions within MyScouts are based on this hierarchy.

 - National Organization - Scouts Canada

 - Councils - 20 Across The Country Councils are child organizations to Scouts Canada, and represent twenty geographical divisions across the country.

 - Groups - Direct support to sections, maintains a relationship with a community sponsor such as a Church or Community Hall.

 - Sections - Beaver Scouts, Cub Scouts, Scouts, Venturer Scouts, or Rover Scouts